 The rule for finding plots of character-centered novels...is to ask, "What's the worst thing that can possibly happen to this guy?"
 And then do it.You have reached a writer's block.
 You've created a hero so righteous, noble, good and pure that traumatizing them just once is not convincing enough to break them.
 Yet you want the intended audience to still feel like they want to reach into your work and hug the character in question.
 Hence the name of this trope.
-You sit in front of your typewriter (for all us oldies who can remember what a typewriter is) or your laptop computer (for all you younguns) and put on a hat with the name "Murphy" written on it, and think to yourself: "If traumatizing a hero once can earn the audience's sympathy, then what better way to earn your audience's love for the character than to lay trauma after trauma on them like a falling row of dominoes?"
+You get ready to write, and put on a hat with the name "Murphy" written on it, and think to yourself: "If traumatizing a hero once can earn the audience's sympathy, then what better way to earn your audience's love for the character than to lay trauma after trauma on them like a falling row of dominoes?"
 Having donned the hat of "Murphy", you, the creator of this fictitious universe, are entitled, nay, obligated to make sure that whatever can go wrong for your hero will go wrong.
 The effect is akin to the Chinese proverb of water continuously dripping on a rock: one drop won't even dent it, but a million will crack a boulder.
 In other words, having your hero lose everyone they love and/or have every dream unfulfilled and broken is the most realistic way to turn a God Amongst Men into a pathetic crying wreck.
 The usual results of a Trauma Conga Line is as follows: Result A) The hero perseveres over the trials of life, rises above it and becomes a better person for it all.
 Defining term: Iron Woobie Result B) The protagonist throws off his hero mantle, tramples it, and in a cold rush of unrelenting cynicism becomes a villain just as bad, if not worse, than the antagonist.
 Defining term: Woobie, Destroyer of Worlds Result C) The hero curls into a figurative or literal catatonic ball in a cold dark corner, then proceeds to give up on life and the world.
 Defining term: Despair Event Horizon.
 Result D) Goes out in a blaze of bloodthirsty rage realizing that the best way out is by taking it out on everyone.
 Defining term: Roaring Rampage of Revenge Result E) The protagonist loses their sense of idealism, but not their morality.
 Most Anti Heroes who started out as an Ideal Hero are Type E. Defining term: Knight in Sour Armor Result F) Rarest one: the protagonist just shrugs their shoulders at the Deus Angst Machina.
 No lessons are learned nor does the character behave differently.
 All that's changed is that the Bunny-Ears Lawyer now sleeps in a cardboard box and eats out of dumpsters.
 Defining term: Angst?
 What Angst?
 Result G) Somewhere between the Despair Event Horizon and unbreakable resolve of the Iron Woobie is a common middle ground, where the survivor is clearly damaged by the ordeal, but is not lost completely or rendered insane (and thus has hope of recovery to Type A).
 Defining term: The Woobie Result H) Loses all will, drive, ambition, or capacity for emotion from being broken so much.
 Defining term: Empty Shell This trope is a particularly vicious example of Break the Cutie, and is a gamble on the part of you, the writer.
 Handled correctly, it will create the ultimate Iron Woobie so endearing that the audience will cry and cheer with him/her to the bitter or uplifting end.
 On the other hand, one melodramatic violin-music-laced scene too many, and you'll have the Narm of the century.
-See also Humiliation Conga, where this happens to a villain who deserves what's coming to him.
+See also Humiliation Conga, where this happens to a villain who deserves what's coming to him, and that's usually Played for Laughs while a Trauma Conga Line is rarely meant to be funny.
 Deus Angst Machina is similar and there is quite a bit of overlap, but with the Trauma Conga Line more of it happens on-screen than in the backstory.

 open/close all folders